dimpase/M2/Ring-and-RingElement-Refactor-Proposal.md

 # RingElement/Ring refactor proposal #

 Work in progress, current document written by [Jay Yang](https://github.com/jkyang92) building on a discussion with Michael Stillman.
-Comments and contributions welcome
+Comments and contributions welcome.

 Broadly speaking I have the following goals in this proposal in approximate order of priority: